Chargers-4189/git-lesson/README.md

 - New feature or bug fix

 - Branch off of `24-app/development` and name the new branch with the prefix `24-app/feature` or `24-app/bugfix` and the name of the feature/bug.
       - For example: `24-app/feature/sell-algorithm`
     - In this branch, develop, test, and commit your changes.
     - Once finished, create a pull request to merge the feature/bug into `24-app/develop`
     - Request approval from developers to catch any mistakes or code conventions.
     - Once approved, merge the branch into `24-app/development`

 - Creating a release

 - When releasing a version of your app to the main (`24-app`), you must first prepare it in `24-app/[release]` by pushing your changes from `24-app/development`.
 This allows for last-minute changes and minor bug fixes.
 Releases help the development branch to work on features that will be in the next release (however this might not be needed for a small application).

 - Ensure the development branch is in a state ready for release.
 All features and bug fixes intended for this release should be merged into `24-app/development`.
       - Create a branch from development specifically for this release.
 We'll use `24-app/v1.0.0` as an example.
       - Test the `24-app/v1.0.0` branch to ensure stability and correctness.
       - Then you can add bugfixes or hotfixes if needed.
 Adding to the branch name after each addition: `24-app/v1.0.1`

 - As always, when releases are stable and ready to be fully released to the public, it is merged into main.
 Here we need to do three things: Merge the release into main, create a tag for future reference, and merge release into development to continue work on the next release.

 - Create a pull request to merge `24-app/v1.0.1` into `24-app`.
       - Request approval from developers to catch any mistakes or code conventions.
       - After approval and merge, tag the release branch with a version number.
 [Use this article to learn how →](https://docs.github.com/en/desktop/managing-commits/managing-tags-in-github-desktop)
       - Then you can merge `24-app/v1.0.1` into `24-app/development`, so it contains the bugfixes and hotfixes we made in this release.

+> [!NOTE]
 > As mentioned, this application has a small team and doesn't require many releases.
 However, this process will be used in massive projects that require testing and a lot of development work.
 This activity will give you some experience in this space so you can understand how it works in larger projects.

 You can review this image for reference: